RyanCheungJF/synch/docs/DeveloperGuide.md

 - A smarter filter/ skip feature to skim through the content of the whole page.
 - A beter HTML scraper to strip certain tag layouts set by the website.
 - Hopefully able to gain insight into Apple's VoiceOver API to make an app version that is more streamlined.
+- Test on more websites to allow it to be more comprehensive.